apache/submarine/docs/design/wip-designs/SubmarineClusterServer.md

-# Submarine Cluster Server Design
+# Submarine Cluster Server Design - High-Availability (working-in-progress)

+## Please note that this design doc is working-in-progress and need more works to complete.

+## Below is existing proposal:

 ## Introduction
 The Submarine system contains a total of two daemon services, Submarine Server and Workbench Server.